Classic Trains in the Land of Lincoln: Dick Neumiller’s Central Illinois Photography

 CRP&A members can request the recording link at info@railphoto-art.org

-Join us on Tuesday, June 20, at 7 pm Central (5 pm PT / 6 pm MT / 8 pm ET) for this exciting program!
-This program is being recorded and will be made available to members by request.
+Join us on Tuesday, December 12, at 7 pm Central (5 pm PT / 6 pm MT / 8 pm ET) for this exciting program!
+The event will be recorded and made available to members upon request.

 This event is open to members of the CRP&A